sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 class="img-fluid" %}
 <div class="caption">
 Figure 2.
-Illustration of how we compute A) simple caricature recognition accuracy and B) the normal image recognition accuracy.
+Illustration of how we compute A) simple caricature recognition accuracy and B) the normal image recognition accuracy. d is the negative cosine similarity.
 </div>

-In Figure 3, A), we find that diverse models reach a strong caricature recognition performance, at the estimated level of toddlers.
-While supervised and vision-language models unsurprisingly perform well.
-We notably find that ID model (DinoV2, BYOL, AA-SIMCLR) perform reasonably well on caricature recognition.
-Figure 3, B) indicates that the hard caricature recognition accuracy correlates with hard image recognition accuracy
+In Figure 3, A, we find that diverse models reach a strong caricature recognition performance, at the estimated level of toddlers.
+Results confirm that supervised and vision-language models perform well on these tasks <d-cite key="sheybani2024modelvsbaby"></d-cite>.
+We notably find that ID models (DinoV2, BYOL, AA-SIMCLR) perform reasonably well on caricature recognition.
+Figure 3, B indicates that the hard caricature recognition accuracy correlates with hard image recognition accuracy
 (Pearson score: $0.78$).
-Overall, we conclude that strong caricature recognition may be a side-effect of strong category recognition and that cutting-edge models already reach the level of toddlers.
+Overall, we conclude that strong caricature recognition may be a side-effect of strong category recognition and that cutting-edge models already reach the level of toddlers independently from the the training procedure.

 {% include figure.html path="assets/img/2025-04-28-visualprop/caricatures.png"